Production Deployment Guide

 Systemd Service

-Create a systemd service file at /etc/systemd/system/harmonylite.service
+Create a systemd service file at /etc/systemd/system/harmonylite.service:

 [Unit]